estherkyx/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how `linkClass` flows through the `Logic` and `Model` components:

 **Note**: For readability, the sequence diagram omits early-return error branches (e.g. class/person not found, student already linked, tutor already teaching, class already has a different tutor) and the lookup of the current tutor's name via `Model#findPersonById`.
-These paths are covered in the Detailed Behaviour below.

 ![LinkClassSequenceDiagram](images/LinkClassSequenceDiagram-Logic.png)